Grand Teton National Park Continues Efforts to Protect Bighorn Sheep.

 Additional questions: e-mail us or call 307-739-3651.

-Management ZonesCulling operations will take place in as many as 10 different management zones as delineated on the map.
+Management ZonesCulling operations will take place in as many as five different management zones as delineated on the map.
 Access to and from these zones will involve long travel distances on foot, limited or no horse access, water crossings (including Jackson Lake), and travel in high-altitude mountainous terrain.
 Access in some cases may occur across USDA Forest Service lands (Caribou-Targhee National Forest) from the west side of the Tetons.
 However, participants will be required to begin and end their participation at park headquarters in Moose, Wyoming.

 Frequently Asked Questions